sunarch/f_tj_tomjoro-github-io/_posts/2017-02-09-ecto3-mongodb-phoenix.md

 with Phoenix!
 You can use the newest versions of Ecto with the MongoDb drivers with a small amount of code.

-This strategy lets you use many of Ecto's cool features, like Changesets, and also directly using the MongoDb driver.
+This post's strategy lets you use many of Ecto's cool features, like Changesets, and also directly using the MongoDb driver.
 This might sound hacky, but it is not.
 The MongoDb drivers (thanks @ericmj and all) are really excellent quality, and if you have used MongoDb from Ruby or Javascript then